pluralsight/guides/in-review/microsoft-net/globalization-with-attached-properties-in-wpf/article.md

 }
 ```

-So when we use the language changer code, now it should find all the TextBlocks and change their language to whichever language setting we set before.
+The LanguageChanger code should allow our WPF to find all the TextBlocks and change their language to whichever language setting we decide.

 However, there is a big problem here.
-It will try and change **ALL** TextBlocks in our XAML.
-So if it cannot find any EnglishText or TurkishText it will default to empty string which is not very desirable because we do not want **ALL** our TextBlocks to change.
+Our application will try and change **ALL** TextBlocks in our XAML.
+So if it cannot find any EnglishText or TurkishText, the application will default to empty strings which are not very desirable because we do not want **ALL** our TextBlocks to change, just the blocks that are EnglishText.

-To solve this issue we need a flag for the ```LanguageChanger``` class to decide whether to translate or not.
-For this we need yet another attached property.
+To solve this issue we need a flag for the ```LanguageChanger``` class to decide whether or not the application should translate.

-So our extensions will look like this:
+For this we need yet another attached property:

 ```cs
 namespace SomeNamespace.Extensions